Guhananush/Databricks-Declarative-Pipelines/README.md

 # Databricks-Declarative-Pipelines
-Implementation of Medallion Architecture (Bronze, Silver, Gold layers) using Databricks, PySpark, and Delta Lake for scalable data engineering pipelines.
+Implementation of Medallion Architecture (Bronze, Silver, Gold layers) using Databricks, PySpark, and Delta Lake for scalable data engineering pipelines.You just declare what you want – and DLT takes care of how it should be done.

 So, what is Databricks-Declarative-Pipelines means:
 You describe what data transformation you want, and Databricks automatically handles how the pipeline runs.